-At Intelligent Capitalworks, we believe that the key to long-term investment success is being a discriminating buyer and a patient owner of great businesses ‒ in other words, investing in high-quality companies at a fair price and owning them a long time.
+Investing in high-quality companies at a fair price and owning them a long time is our core investment discipline.
+At Intelligent Capitalworks, we believe that the key to long-term investment success is being a discriminating buyer and a patient owner of great businesses.

-We didn’t invent this bit of wisdom ‒ it’s been applied by many successful investors, including Warren Buffet.
+We didn’t invent this investment strategy ‒ it’s been applied by many successful investors, including Warren Buffet.
 The good news is, the approach that works for Warren (and countless non-famous investors) can be put to use by any serious investor.

 What Does Investing in High-Quality Companies Mean?